-Checkout.com is committed to adherence to the Risk Management approach and Due Diligence processes set out above about Modern Slavery when working with suppliers and merchants.
-From Q3 2022 all new employees will be required to complete a mandatory training module as part of their onboarding process.
-This training data will be monitored and reported to the People Leadership team with the targeted completion of 100% of employees within 90 days of starting employment at Checkout.com
+Checkout.com is committed to adherence to the risk management approach and due diligence processes noted in this statement when working with suppliers and merchants.
+All new employees are required to complete a mandatory compliance training module as part of their onboarding process which refers employees to our Supplier Code of Conduct and this Modern Slavery and Human Trafficking Transparency Statement.
+This training data will be monitored and reported to the People team with the targeted completion of 100% of employees within 90 days of starting employment at Checkout.com.

-As part of our commitment to ongoing excellence and compliance the intention is to ensure that as a component of our regular compliance training cadence, all employees will be required to complete a regular refresher course every two years to ensure knowledge and understanding are up to date.
+As part of our commitment to ongoing excellence and compliance, the intention is to ensure that as a component of our regular compliance training cadence, all employees will be required to complete a regular refresher course every year to ensure knowledge and understanding are up to date.

-The Modern Slavery statement was approved by the Board of Directors of Checkout Ltd and was signed on its behalf, and on behalf of the Board of Checkout Payments Group Limited, by the Group Chief Executive Officer.
+The Modern Slavery and Human Trafficking Transparency Statement was approved by the Boards of Directors of Checkout Payments Group Limited, Checkout Ltd, and Checkout Technology Ltd and was signed by the Group Chief Executive Officer.